franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 - Everything that comes in
 - Everything that comes out.

-To achieve that we are gonna be using:
+To achieve that we are going to be using:

 - An [Aspect](https://www.baeldung.com/aspectj) that logs before and after execution of public controller methods.
 - A [Filter interface](https://www.geeksforgeeks.org/spring-boot-servlet-filter/) that logs stuff that doesn't reach the controllers.